kaidawe/documentation/Guides/QuickStart.md

 `assetId` is the file name excluding the file extension.
 `file` is the file of the model you want to upload.
-`activeUser` is either a username or organization name.
-This would either be the username of the user you logged in with or an organization that the user has access too.
+`activeUser` is the organization name associated with your ApiKey.
 `encodedHash` is the sha256 hash of the whole file.
 This is used to ensure the file has been uploaded correctly.

 Now after you sent that request you will receive a presigned-url from the request which you can upload your file to.